 In some towns or countries that are quite expensive, I am willing to go basic to save money.
 When I was backpacking around for months at a time, the cheaper the better.
 Now I travel during two-week vacations, I spend more money on hotels and stay in nicer places.
 You need to decide what you are willing to spend and look in that price range.

 I have stayed in plenty of three and even two- star hotels that had plenty of character, were clean and charming and I loved staying there.
-I have also stayed in soulless four-star hotels on business trips that met my needs, but could have been anywhere and added notion to my trip.
+I have also stayed in soulless four-star hotels on business trips that met my needs, but could have been anywhere and they added nothing to my trip.

 I mean this in terms of the temperature season (summer, winter…), but also the booking season (high season, low season, shoulder season).